-Curation is the next big thing on the Internet with Pinterest being the media darling.
+Curation is the next big thing on the Internet with Pinterest being the latest media darling.
 Unfortunately for the talking heads in mainstream media, curation has been a feature of the world wide web since the beginning.
 A home page, something I’ve maintained online since 1995, is by very definition a curated collection of personal interests.
-What is news however, is how far technology has advanced, removing barriers that prevented people from easily achieving the collection of personal interests that they always wanted to build but didn’t have the time, energy, or desire to learn how to build themselves.
+What is news however, is how far technology has advanced, removing barriers that prevented people from easily achieving the collection of personal interests that they always wanted but didn’t have the time, energy, or desire to learn necessary to actually build.

 News aggregators aren’t complete meritocracies, many incorporate a voting mechanism, a human element to go along with their determinism.
 Slashdot and Reddit are two famous examples of news aggregators with a strong community that determines which content rises to the top, rather than relying purely on timestamps, algorithms, and/or editors (curators).

 One of my hobbies which I sometimes don’t have time for in real life, but is also a large component of my online efforts is miniature painting.
 I was re-introduced to painting miniatures in high school and as I started to use the Internet and the world wide web shortly thereafter it has always been something I’ve followed online.
 Although I don’t always have the time and energy to paint miniatures, I and others have often expended great time and effort discussing the hobby online.
 Miniatures can be used in tabletop games, but not everyone in the hobby is a hardcore gamer.
 I personally think the collecting gene is stronger in me than the gaming gene.
 Plus as I’ve gotten older I’ve become less competitive, it often brings out the worst in people, especially online.